-The Fund has no financial assets past their due date as at 31 March 2019 and has not identified any events or conditions to date that would suggest that any impairment or provision in respect of credit risk is required.
+The Fund has no financial assets past their due date as at 31 March 2020 and has not identified any events or conditions to date that would suggest that any impairment or provision in respect of credit risk is required.

 The Fund has also set limits as to the maximum sum placed on deposit with individual financial institutions.
 In addition, the pension fund invests an agreed percentage of its funds in the money markets to provide diversification.
-The Money market fund chosen has an AAA rating from a leading ratings agency, as shown below:
+The investment credit exposure can be summarised in the table below:

-Summary Rating Balances as at 31 March 2019 Balances as at 31 March 2018
+Summary Rating Balances as at 31 March 2019 Balances as at 31 March 2020

-Summary £'000 £'000
+Gunnary £'000 £'000

 Bank Current Accounts

-Lloyds Bank A+ 4,414 4
+Lloyds Bank A+ 4,414 10,053

-Money Market Funds

-BNY Mellon Goldman Sachs MMF AAA 81,650 33,965
+Money Market Funds BNY Mellon Goldman Sachs MMF AAA 81,650 48,734

-Total 86,064 33,969
+Total 86,064 58,787